JoseAponte-IT/osTicket-Prerequisties-and-Installation/README.md

 <h2> Step 15: Reload IIS -> Manage Server(On the right side ) -> Restart the server -> then click Browse *80 (http) on the right side </h2>
 <img src="https://imgur.com/JnqQOJD.png" height="80%" width="80%" alt="Setting Up in Azure"/>

-This page should open:
+- This page should open:
 <img src="https://imgur.com/J4E020x.png" height="80%" width="80%" alt="Setting Up in Azure"/>

-- 🎉 Awesome we have got the osTicket webpage up and running now lets configure it so we can use it
+- 🎉 Awesome we have got the osTicket webpage up and running, now lets configure it so we can use it

 <h2>Step 16: Enable recommended extensions</h2>